suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

 -   MS-Organization-Access
 -   MS-Organization-P2P-Access \[2023\]

-    This indicates that the device is enrolled in Azure AD and Intune.
+    This indicates that the device is enrolled in Entra and Intune.

     ![](../media/08.png)